 Films are selected through the submission process, rather than by invitation (with the exception of honorees or VIPs) or by visits to other film festivals, and are reviewed by a group of people with media experience.
 All films are finally viewed by the festival programmer.
 We hope that this makes for an equal opportunity film submission and screening process.
 Only after review do we decide if we wish to specifically invite any final applications.
 We require all films to be Metro DC premieres.

-As DCIFF2014 goes into it's sixeenth year after two years of notable success and widening impact under new leadership with a great new team, we work with dedication to deserve filmmaker trust in our process and our event.
+DCIFF2015 is the festival's seventeenth year.
+We work with dedication to deserve filmmaker trust in our process and our event.
 Let us know if there are any issues with the submission process.
 DCIFF is a 100% volunteer-run festival and ALL submission dues go towards programming and outreach.
-We try to keep our submssion fees reasonable and accordingly, we rarely offer fee waivers.
+We try to keep our submssion fees reasonable and, accordingly, we rarely offer fee waivers.

 ABOUT THE FESTIVAL

 The Washington, DC Independent Film Festival showcases world premieres, award winning features, shorts, animation and documentaries by local, national and international filmmakers.
 We have honored such talents as Jorge Saralegui, Les Blank, Harry Shearer, Keifer Sutherland, Jean-Marc Barr, Q'orianka Kilcher, Annet Mahrendru and Timothy Busfield.
 DCIFF also presents a music festival highlighting the intersection of audio and visual in film.
 Founded in 1999, the Washington, DC Independent Film Festival annually showcases up to 70 features, shorts, animations, and documentaries including independent films that have won awards in renowned festivals such as Sundance, Toronto, Cannes to World Premieres as well as Oscar-nominated films.
 We have recently developed a reputation as a strong launching pad for first feature films and animated shorts.

-Finally, the festival partners with many organizations and institutions to assure great events: In 2014 there was a screening at The World Bank, in 2013 there were screenings held at The Washington National Cathedral and the Voice of America Building while in 2012 the festival partnered with The Smithsonin Institution.
+Finally, the festival partners with many organizations and institutions to assure great events: In 2014 there was a screening at The World Bank, in 2013 there were screenings at The Washington National Cathedral and the Voice of America Building; in 2012 the festival partnered with The Smithsonin Institution.
 In all cases, the festival strives to assure a quality projection and sound experience for both the filmmaker and the audience.